dotnet/performance/src/benchmarks/README.md

 * `dotnet run -c Release -f netcoreapp2.1 -- --categories CoreCLR Span` - will run all the benchmarks that belong to CoreCLR **AND** Span category
 * `dotnet run -c Release -f netcoreapp2.1 -- --anyCategories CoreCLR CoreFX` - will run all the benchmarks that belong to CoreCLR **OR** CoreFX category
-* `dotnet run -c Release -f netcoreapp2.1 -- --namespace=BenchmarksGame` - will run all the benchmarks from BenchmarksGame namespace
+* `dotnet run -c Release -f netcoreapp2.1 -- --filter BenchmarksGame*` - will run all the benchmarks from BenchmarksGame namespace
-* `dotnet run -c Release -f netcoreapp2.1 -- --method=ToStream` - will run all the benchmarks with method name ToStream
+* `dotnet run -c Release -f netcoreapp2.1 -- --filter *.ToStream` - will run all the benchmarks with method name ToStream
-* `dotnet run -c Release -f netcoreapp2.1 -- --class=Richards` - will run all the benchmarks with type name Richards
+* `dotnet run -c Release -f netcoreapp2.1 -- --filter *.Richards.*` - will run all the benchmarks with type name Richards

 **Note:** To print a single summary for all of the benchmarks, use `--join`.
-Example: `dotnet run -c Release -f netcoreapp2.1 -- --join --namespace=BenchmarksGame` - will run all of the benchmarks from BenchmarksGame namespace and print a single summary.
+Example: `dotnet run -c Release -f netcoreapp2.1 -- --join -f BenchmarksGame*` - will run all of the benchmarks from BenchmarksGame namespace and print a single summary.

 ## All Statistics